Winter Survival Tips: Heating Edition

 Maintain Your Heating System

-One of the most fool-proof ways of lowering your energy bill and securing a warm home in the winter is by making sure that your heating system is working properly.
-Annual maintenance is imperative to a well-functioning system, not only for winter weather but for protection all year round.
+One of the most fool-proof ways of lowering your energy bill and securing a warm home in winter is by making sure your heating system is working properly.
+Annual maintenance is imperative to a well-functioning system, not only for winter weather but for protection all year.

 Change Your HVAC Filters

-Avoid stacking anything against the heat pump, or draping items over it.
-If you notice dust or dirt buildup, or even snow as it gets colder, clear things out as best you can, and be sure to leave the cleaning of the inside components to a professional.
+Avoid stacking anything against the heat pump or draping items over it.
+If you notice dust or dirt buildup, or even snow as it gets colder, clear things out as best you can, and leave the cleaning of the inside components to a professional.

 To really prepare for winter, you need to be prepared for some of the dangers that come with it.
 Faulty gas or oil connections are a fire hazard and can contribute to severe health issues.
 Gas pressure, burner combustion, and the heat exchanger should be checked.

-In addition, carbon monoxide poisoning risks rise in the winter, a dirty or cracked heat exchanger causes improper burner operation, which can lead to dangerous carbon monoxide emissions.
-A professional HVAC technician can check for all of these things safely.
+Carbon monoxide poisoning risks also rise in the winter.
+A dirty or cracked heat exchanger causes improper burner operation, which can lead to dangerous carbon monoxide emissions.
+A professional HVAC technician can check for all these things safely.